quinlan-lab/transcriptionary/README.md

 Exons are annotated with coordinates and length.

-Variants are specified as .vcf, .csv, or .bed and are annotated in hover boxes with coordinate, allele count, allele frequency, mutation type, and VEP annotation.
-They are colored by severity.
+Variants are specified as VCF or BED and are annotated with interactive hover boxes.
+For VCF, lollipops are annotated with allele count, allele frequency, mutation type, VEP annotations, and are colored by severity.
 Radio buttons in the plot give the option to view lollipop heights as allele count or allele frequency, and linear or log scale.
 If a VCF with VEP annotations is provided, lollipops will be categorized as LOW, MED, or HIGH impact as per [geneimpacts](https://github.com/brentp/geneimpacts) and colored accordingly.

-Tracks are specified as .gtf and are annotated with name, coordinates, and length.
+Tracks are specified as GTF or BED and are annotated with name, coordinates, and length, along with other specified fields from GTF.
 Colors can be specified by the user or chosen randomly from a color palette.

-Coordinate-based information can be provided as .csv/.tsv (point-based) or .bedgraph (interval-based).
+Coordinate-based information can be provided as CSV/TSV (point-based) or BEDGRAPH (interval-based).
 The user can customize the y axis with tick precision and scientific notation.
 The user can specify the line color, alpha value, and choose whether to fill in the area under the curve.

+Headers are not supported for BED files.
+BED files must have at least three columns, which should be `chrom`, `start`, and `end`.

 Plots can be output as HTML, PNG, or SVG.